 Ch: The motion is to purchase a printer system at a cost not to exceed \$1,500.
+Are you ready for the question?

 A: Madam Chair, I move to amend the motion by inserting ...
 [Primary Amendment]

 CH: It is moved and seconded to amend by inserting ...
 [Primary Amendment]